Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Preliminaries

 \subsection{Execution of a Sequence of Jobs on SLURM}

 To explain how to run a series of jobs (sequence of scripts) on the SLURM workflow system, we will go through an example.
-Consider a user who wants to run four scripts on SLURM, \emph{pre-processing} as the first one, then \emph{parallel-job1} and \emph{parallel-job2}, which can be executed in parallel but must be executed after the \emph{pre-processing} script (because they need the output from \emph{pre-processing}).
+Consider a user who wants to run four scripts on SLURM, \emph{pre-processing} as the first one, then \emph{parallel-job1} and \emph{parallel-job2}, which can be executed in parallel but must be executed after the \emph{pre-processing} script, because they need its output.
 Finally, the \emph{merge} script needs the output of the two parallel jobs for its execution.
-The user can run the sequences of jobs on SLURM in two ways: either manually (without explicit interdependencies) or automatically (with interdependencies).
+The user can run this sequence of jobs on SLURM in two ways: either manually (without explicit interdependencies) or automatically (with interdependencies).

-\textbf{Execution of a Sequence of Jobs without Explicit Interdependencies:} In this case, the user runs the jobs manually---without declaring the inter-dependencies between jobs---and after submitting each job waits for its execution to be completed; then, executes the next job (Fig.~\ref{figure4}).
+\textbf{Execution of a Sequence of Jobs without Explicit Interdependencies:} In this case, the user runs the jobs manually---without declaring the inter-dependencies between jobs---and after submitting each job waits for its execution to be completed; then, executes the next job (Fig.~\ref{without_explicit_interdependencies}).
 In this case, each job is executed as independent, and only the user knows that some of these jobs are logically dependent on each other.

-\textbf{Execution of a Sequence of Jobs with Explicit Interdependencies:} In this scenario, the user uses the SLURM dependency management system and submits all jobs at once with correct inter-dependencies on the SLURM system, as shown in Fig.~\ref{figure5}.
+\textbf{Execution of a Sequence of Jobs with Explicit Interdependencies:} In this scenario, the user uses the SLURM dependency management system and submits all jobs at once with correct inter-dependencies on the SLURM system, as shown in Fig.~\ref{with_explicit_interdependencies}.
 Here, the user uses the \texttt{sbatch} command.
 This command is used to submit a job script for later execution using the \texttt{--dependency} option.
 The script typically contains one or more \texttt{srun} commands to launch parallel tasks.
-In this case, the user does not need to wait for the outputs of a single job, but can wait for the execution of all the tasks and retrieve the final results at completion (Fig.~\ref{figure5}).
+In this case, the user does not need to wait for the outputs of a single job, but can wait for the execution of all the tasks and retrieve the final results at completion (Fig.~\ref{with_explicit_interdependencies}).

-Fig.~\ref{figure6-a} shows the output of the \texttt{squeue} command where the user runs jobs manually, and where the \emph{DEPENDENCY} column in the \emph{PENDING} state has no values.
-Fig.~\ref{figure6-b} shows the output of the \texttt{squeue} command where the user has declared explicit interdependencies between jobs.
+Table~\ref{slurm_log_with_table} shows the output of the \texttt{squeue} command where the user has declared explicit interdependencies between jobs.
 As one may see, the \emph{DEPENDENCY} column in the \emph{PENDING} state has a non-empty value.
+Conversely, when users manually initiate jobs, the \emph{DEPENDENCY} column in the \emph{PENDING} state remains empty, denoted as \emph{(null) values}.